sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 >
 >When you configure a UI component (or later a logic component called a "flow function"), generally you do this with binding.
 >
 >For most properties, there is a binding icon that indicates what type of binding is used.
-For example, you can use **static text** for a text field, or you can show text from a backend service and use a binding to a **data variable**
+For example, you can use **static text** for a text field, or you can show text from a backend service and use a binding to a data variable.
 >
 >In the example below, it shows an icon with **ABC**, meaning that this is static text and will not change.